Yuchen-PLB/ECS171-FP/README.md

 	2. AMD High perfermance CPU
 	3. Advanced CPU
 By looking into this subset we found that:
-	The accelerating speed of business operations paired with constantly rising customer expectations means that for many organizations, decision making must be progressively devolved away from headquarters.

-	In some cases, these decisions may need to be entirely automated.
-Increasingly, decisions are being made based on data generated at the edge.
-Putting compute capabilities closer to this relies on the effective combination of three technologies: edge computing, the cloud and artificial intelligence (AI).
-While all three already add value individually, which means in the foreseeable future, there will be a sharp rise in the demand of hashrate.
-Apparently those enterprises are in urgent need of cheap and high performance chips.
-But the question is: will Moore's Law still hold?
-What will be the limit of chip performance?

 	The development of chip manufacture technology has greatly decreased the Process Size of the chip, and brought revolutionary improvement on the CPU.
 But the process size is reaching the limit of Silicon's atomic size is about 0.2 nanometers.
 Although, the regression model we discussed before comes with the idea that this thing is not likely to happen in the coming 30-40 years, after the process size reaches that limit, there would not be any breakthrough on chip performance.